 She knows she can feel sad without fearing that she’ll feel this way all the time.
 She won’t blame or fault herself, or assume she’s a bad person because she doesn’t feel happy.
 She’ll understand that feelings come and go and don’t last forever.

 Another benefit of labeling feelings?
 Doing so tells her you love her no matter what how she happens to feel.
 That you’ll never withhold your love and affection because she isn’t her usual chipper self, or that she has to be happy just to get your attention.

 3. Explain that sadness is normal

-Your child might think she’s the only one who feels sadness and feel anxious about it.
-Instead, explain that everyone—including you—feels sad for many reasons.
+Your child might think she’s the only one who gets sad and feel anxious about it.
+Instead, explain that everyone—including you—feels this way for many reasons.
 The more you explain how common sadness is, the less she’ll feel isolated and alone.
 Yes, it’s a difficult feeling, but one we all experience.

 Give an example of when you felt sad.
-You might share a recent disappointment you had, or even one you felt when you were a child like her.
+You might share a recent disappointment you had, or even your own sad feelings when you were a child like her.

 Not only will she know that everyone feels sad from time to time, but that we do so throughout our lives.
-It may seem dire, but it can reassure her that her feelings are normal.
+It can reassure her that her feelings are normal.
 Just as you and others cope with it, so too can she.

-4. Remind your sad child that the feeling will pass
+4. Remind your child that the feeling will pass

 When we feel sad, it can seem like it’ll never end.
 Think back to a heartbreak or loss, or even the newborn months when the light at the end of the tunnel didn’t seem like it was shining any time soon.
 The heightened physical sensations don’t help either, from a clenched stomach to tense muscles.